-In contrast with Matthew 25, this verse in 2 Corinthians 3 is in direct reference to a persons deeds; and the ‘heart’ behind the intention of their deeds.
+In contrast with Matthew 25, this verse in 2 Corinthians 3 is in direct reference to a person’s deeds; and the ‘heart’ behind the intention of their deeds.
 Notice this person obviously had deeds to be proved and tested, the person in Matthew 25 (the bad steward) had/did nothing at all.

 This doesn’t mean that every calling and deed will be flawless, Christians will miss many opportunities in their lives and overlook many things because of the discouragement and distraction in their lives, but we should not say in our heart “I am not going to do anything for God.”

-Backsliders are Chasten and Delivered Over to Satan
+Backsliders are Chasten

 The Bible speaks of believers that have went so far astray, that they are to be turned over to the devil for the destruction of their flesh, yet in the end their soul still be saved because of their faith.
-This is why we are to fear God, for He disciplines those whom are truly His own, and destroys the unbeliever.
+This is why we are to fear God, for He disciplines those who are truly His own, and destroys the unbeliever.